4 Easy and Affordable Vase Makeover Ideas

 .

-The way I’ve used this technique obviously isn’t one to use for everyday decor….
+The way I’ve used this technique obviously isn’t one to use for everyday decor.
 It sure is great for a birthday party, though!
-Such a cool way to make a plain vase look festive, and all it takes is Mod Podge and sprinkles.
-I’m planning on doing this for Johnny’s birthday coming up, so when I do, I will take more pictures and update this post!
+Such a cool way to make a plain vase look festive, and all it takes is Mod Podge and sprinkles or beads.
+I’m planning on doing this for Johnny’s upcoming birthday.

-The gist is just to paint on the mod podge and pour the sprinkles on top and let it dry.
-I’m going to try a setting spray this next time around and will keep you posted.
-Another big tip is to do it outside….
-It’s messy!
+Just paint on the Mod Podge, pour the sprinkles on top, and let it dry.
+I’m going to try a setting spray next time around – I’d suggest you do that.
+Another big tip is to do it outside – it’s messy!

 And that’s it!
 A few fun and easy ways to update your decor with very little money, and they can all be adjusted based on what you have!